 Nail Your Next Interview with These Steps

-The tips for giving a successful interview performance are many and well documented – be on time, dress appropriately, convey interest and enthusiasm, etc. However, what is less well understood – except by exceptional job candidates – is that the interview process can be a forum that is managed primarily by you, the job seeker.
-Doing so will convey your knowledge of the company, your passion and leadership abilities in enhancing the organization, and your value in being able to immediately contribute to your new organization.
+Everywhere you look you can find tips for giving a successful interview performance, and the tips are well documented – be on time, dress appropriately, convey interest and enthusiasm, etc. While these tips are so well known, many don’t understand that the interview process is really a forum that is managed primarily by you, the job seeker.
+Doing this will showcase your knowledge and interest in the company, your passion and leadership abilities in enhancing the group, along with your value in being able to immediately contribute to your new organization.

 JobReferences.com, powered by Allison & Taylor, Inc, The Reference Checking Company, suggests 3 steps that will make you the master of your future interviews:

 - Research your potential employer beforehand and be prepared to offer recommendations for organizational improvement.
 Surprisingly few applicants invest the time in becoming knowledgeable about an employer’s business.
 Even fewer understand it well enough to offer potential recommendations for enhancement.
 While this is easier to do with an employer with which you’re already familiar – say, a former competitor – being able to offer ideas for organizational improvement will demonstrate your level of understanding of their processes and needs.
 Do some research and talk with employees in the industry before your interview.

 - Be prepared to ask insightful – and if need be, tough – questions.
 Remember that not only should you be a “good fit” for a potential employer; they should be a good fit for you as well.
 Asking intelligent questions will demonstrate your own level of interest and intelligence and may reveal some responses that give you guidance as to whether you truly wish to work with this organization.